kelleyma49/PSFzf/README.md

 # Installation
 PSFzf is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSFzf).
 PSReadline should be imported before PSFzf as PSFzf registers <kbd>CTRL+T</kbd> as a PSReadline key handler.

-# Usage
-Press <kbd>CTRL+T</kbd> to start PSFzf.
-PSFzf will parse the current token and use that as the starting path to search from.
-If current token is empty, or the token isn't a valid path, PSFzf will search below the current working directory.

-Multiple items can be selected in PSFzf.
-If more than one it is selected by the user, the results are returned as a comma separated list.
-Results are properly quoted if they contain whitespace.